Microbial food web: Core Microbial Processes

+The microbial loop describes a pathway in the microbial food web where DOC is returned to higher trophic levels via the incorporation into bacterial biomass.
+This loop makes sure that the DOC created by photosynthetic organisms is used by heterotrophic bacteria and then moves up the food chain, which is crucial for sustaining the flow of nutrients and energy within the ecosystem.
 The food web's microbial interactions are varied and diverse.
 Predation, rivalry, and symbiotic connections are some of these interactions.
 For instance, certain bacteria and algae create mutualistic relationships in which the bacteria give the algae vital nutrients, and the algae give the bacteria organic carbon.
 Microbial communities can be shaped by competition for resources like light and nutrition, which can affect their makeup and functionality.